jcampbellcodes/gordverb/README.md

 - Enable early reflections
 - Enable late reflections

-Code is structured in such a way that early and late reflections algos can be swapped out easily as compile time.
+Code is structured in such a way that early and late reflections algorithms can be swapped out easily at compile time.

 # How to Clone